 Homeowners insurance isn’t legally required (although some lenders may require it), but it can save you money if qualifying events happen to your home that would be expensive to fix out of pocket.
+According to Bankrate’s 2021 study of quoted annual premiums, the average cost of home insurance in Wyoming for a $250k dwelling coverage is $805 annually.
 Wyoming has snow storms, floods and wildfires that could damage your home, which is why working with the best home insurance companies is a must.
-The average cost of home insurance in Wyoming for a $250k dwelling coverage is $1,144.

 When shopping, read the fine print about exclusions, as Wyoming is subject to natural disasters each year.
 Typical exclusions aside, you may decide you’d like to purchase a separate flood policy or add an earthquake endorsement.